D2-mods/Better-IWD-Pregen/README.md

 # Better IWD Pregen
 Download: https://github.com/D2-mods/Better-IWD-Pregen/releases
-Supports: classic and EE versions of BG1, BG2, IWD, and IWD2 (including EET/BGT/IWD2EE).
+Supports: classic and EE versions of BG1, BG2, IWD1, and IWD2 (including EET/BGT/IWD2EE)
+> Note: A few tweaks also support PSTEE.

 --

 A minimalist script and tweak pack for Infinity Engine games.
-This mod was started as an attempt to make an improved version of the "IWD Pregen" party AI script from Icewind Dale: Enhanced Edition.
+This mod was started as an attempt to make an improved version of the IWD Pregen party AI script from Icewind Dale: Enhanced Edition.

+- Scroll down for additional info on scripts and tweaks.
+- This mod supports any mods using the engines of supported games.
+- Older EEs that don't support v2.0+ features are treated the same as original BG2 engine.

 --